bowman2001/hugo-mod-csp/README.md

 The module is in beta stage and can only generate the file `_header` for Netlify including a site wide CSP and other security settings.

+A content security policy doesn’t necessarily need a hugo module.
+We may well write one without it.
+But the syntax is complicated enough to expect typing errors and other mistakes which could undermine the result and the intended security.
+This module checks the syntax of all entries to prevent a faulty header.

 ## Syntax source & check

 - The syntax for a content security policy (CSP) [is documented here][csp] for example.